 Since the 1930s, there have been several stock market crashes and periods of economic slowdown.
 But there has never been another “Great” Depression.

-Just as in the U.S., unemployment rates in Germany and Great Britain reached 25 percent in 1932.
+As in the U.S., unemployment rates in Germany and Great Britain reached 25 percent in 1932.
 In Germany that meant that over 5.5 million people were out of work.
 Some historians point to that fact as one of the reasons that democracy broke down and Adolph Hitler gained dictatorial power.

 What caused the Great Depression to become a worldwide event?
 Some economists say that the fact that there was an international monetary system tied to the price of gold made the different economies closely related.
 Problems in one large economy were passed on to others and eventually back to the country where the problems began.